freealise/vocalise/README.md

 - use https://concepticon.clld.org/parameters with LTWF<br/>
 - add web and fiction word frequency data ?<br/>
-- writing and reading, speaking and listening with AI and Google Assistant<br/>
+- writing and reading, speaking and listening with gemini and google tts / stt (speech recognition typing in textarea)<br/>
 - reverse dictionary with AI and several dictionaries with defining vocabulary<br/>
 - better defining dictionary and example sentences (english wiktionary / voa instead of oxford)<br/>
 - highlighting with color as a mnemonic device (not in the order of reading but same frequent words, letters or phonemes all over the text)<br/>